 A Living Will is also known as an Advance Directive For A Natural Death.
-In plain terms, it is a document that expresses what forms of medical treatment you want to receive when you are faced with certain life-ending medical conditions.
+It is a document that expresses what forms of medical treatment you want to receive when you face certain terminal medical conditions.

-In years past, Living Wills were very short and merely had you initial a line to say whether you want to be kept alive by heroic measures if you are getting ready to die.
+In years past, Living Wills were very short.
+You had to initial a line to say whether you want to be kept alive if you are in terminal decline.

-Most people refer to this as “pulling the plug”.
-However, several years ago, our Raleigh law firm decided to expand the language in our Living Wills to include various medical conditions and various treatment options.
-In other words, a client can now customize her Living Will to meet her end of life wishes.
+Most people refer to this as “pulling the plug.”
+Several years ago, our Raleigh law firm decided to expand the language in our Living Wills.
+We wanted to include various medical conditions and various treatment options.
+In other words, a client can now customize her Living Will to meet their end-of-life wishes.

 What Conditions Make a Living Will Effective?

-The three main medical conditions that cause a Living Will to become effective are as follows:
+There are three main medical conditions that cause a Living Will to become effective.
+They are as follows:

-- you develop an incurable or irreversible medical condition that will result in your death within a relatively short period of time;
+- When you develop an incurable or irreversible medical condition that will result in your death within a short period of time.

-- you suffer from advanced dementia or any other condition which results in the substantial loss of your cognitive ability and your health care providers determine that, to a high degree of medical certainty, this loss is not reversible.
+- When you suffer from advanced dementia or any other condition which results in the substantial loss of your cognitive ability, and your healthcare providers determine that, to a high degree of medical certainty, this loss is not reversible.

 When signing your Living Will, you can determine if you want your life extended if you have one of the foregoing medical conditions.